Frederick William Hedges: Early life

-Frederick Hedges was born on 6 June 1896 at Umballa in India, the seventh of nine children.
-His father was serving in the British Army as a bandmaster.
+Frederick Hedges was born on 22 November 1896 at Ambala in India, the seventh of nine children of Mr and Mrs H.D.
+Hedges.
+His father was serving in the British Army as a bandmaster, having done so for many years.
 By 1901, the Hedges family was living in Hounslow, Middlesex.
 He was educated at Grove Road Boys' School, and Isleworth County School.